 Credit card companies, banks, relevant government agencies like the Social Security Administration, and other parties should be notified of the decedent’s death.
 In a regular estate, one in which the decedent’s assets total more than $50,000.00 (or $100,000.00 if only a spouse is inheriting), you will also have to publish a notice in a local legal newspaper when probate starts.
 This serves as notification to interested parties.

-As the Personal Representative, you will be responsible for the management of Estate assets throughout the probate process.
+As a Personal Representative, you will be responsible for the management of Estate assets throughout the probate process.

 The first step is determining what assets come into the estate and which pass outside of probate.